Cindy Walsh: International career

 She joined the Canadian senior national team when she was 18 years old.
 In 1998, she played in the CONCACAF Women's Championship, which they won and secured a qualifying spot for the 1999 FIFA Women's World Cup.
 She was captain of the U20 Women’s national team in 1999 at the Pan American games, participating in all games, and helping the team to a 4th place finish.
 In 2010, Walsh was called back to the senior national team for a training camp in Cyprus and helped contribute to winning the 2010 Cyprus Cup after a 10 year absence with the team.

 Coaching career

 She began her coaching career with the Laval Comets in 2013, serving as a player-coach, making it all the way to the W-League finals in first season and being named coach of the year.
-From 2009 to 2016, she was Assistant Technical Director at the Association régionale de soccer de la Rive-Sud and School Programs Educator at Collège-Français de Longueuil, De Mortagne School in Boucherville and Heritage Regional High School.
+From 2009 to 2016, she was assistant technical director at the Association régionale de soccer de la Rive-Sud and School Programs Educator at Collège-Français de Longueuil, De Mortagne School in Boucherville and Heritage Regional High School.
 She has also led the women's selection for the Quebec Games on several occasions and work at Soccer Quebec's High Performance Center.

 In 2020, she was announced as the head coach of the women's team of CS St-Hubert, making them the first club in the PLSQ with a female head coach.

-Personal
+Personal life

 Her sister Amy Walsh was also a player for the Canadian women's national team.